Accessing our website

-Every effort has been made to make sure that the pages on this site comply with all W3C WCAG Priority Guidelines.
+Every effort has been made to ensure that the pages on this site comply with all W3C WCAG 2.1 Level A Guidelines.
 The accessibility and usability features that have been implemented on this site are listed below.

 Browsers and resolution